pauliceia/vgiws/doc/api/curator.md

     - 400 (Bad Request): Attribute already exists.
     - 400 (Bad Request): Some attribute in the JSON is missing.
 Look at the documentation!
     - 401 (Unauthorized): A valid `Authorization` header is necessary!
-    - 403 (Forbidden): The administrator is who can create/update/delete a curator.
+    - 403 (Forbidden): The administrator is who can manage a curator.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes: